 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology.
+In some cases, you can identify forward-looking statements by terminology such as "may", "will", "should", "expects", "intends", "plans", "anticipates", "believes", "estimates", "predicts", "potential", "continue" or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our plans to develop and commercialize our product candidates, initially as treatments for status epilepticus, refractory status epilepticus, super-refractory status epilepticus and essential tremor; - our ability to complete our ongoing clinical trials and to advance our product candidates into additional clinical trials, including pivotal clinical trials, and successfully complete such clinical trials; - regulatory developments in the United States and foreign countries; - the performance of our third-party manufacturers and contract research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets: - the rate and degree of market acceptance of our product candidates for any indication once approved; - our ability to obtain additional financing; - the success of competing products that are or become available for the indications that we are pursuing; - · the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our plans to develop and commercialize our product candidates, initially as treatments for status epilepticus, refractory status epilepticus, superrefractory status epilepticus, essential tremor and severe postpartum depression; - our ability to complete our ongoing clinical trials and to advance our product candidates into additional clinical trials, including pivotal clinical trials, and successfully complete such clinical trials; - regulatory developments in the United States and foreign countries; - the performance of our third-party manufacturers and contract research organizations; - our ability to obtain and maintain intellectual property protection for our proprietary assets; - the size of the potential markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of our product candidates for any indication once approved; - our ability to obtain additional financing; - the success of competing products that are or become available for the indications that we are pursuing; - the loss of key scientific or management personnel; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.